Dariorab/secure_cloud_computing_project/README.md

 # **Ethereum price prediction**

 ## **Introduction**

-The goal of this project is to design a secure and robust cloud architecture capable of hosting a machine learning web application.
-Ensuring the application remains online is critical, with a primary focus on the architecture's stability and resilience.
+The project aims to develop, train, and deploy a scalable machine learning model for predicting ETH market close values, leveraging Kubeflow's extensive capabilities.
+The model will be supported by a robust pipeline that enables rapid updates and iterations.
+Thanks to deployment as a containerized application on a Kubernetes cluster, it will ensure fault tolerance, high availability, and optimal resource management.

 For more details: *ml_into_the_cloud.pdf*.